 For direct drive turbo trainers to function, you'll need to remove your rear wheel.
 The turbo trainer will have a cassette fitted (although not always included), and you'll connect your bike to the trainer in the same way you'd fit a rear wheel.
 This means your pedalling turns the flywheel directly, rather than relying on friction between your tyre and a roller.

 Flywheel weight: 12lbs / 5.4kg | Connectivity: ANT+, ANT+ FE-C, and Bluetooth | Accuracy: +/- 2-per cent | Max power: 1800-watts | Max simulated grade: 16-per cent

-Wahoo's Kickr Core sits just under the brand's flagship direct-drive Kickr model.
-It's a few hundred dollars cheaper, and the main differences are the lack of folding legs, height adjustment, the slightly smaller flywheel at 12lbs / 5.4kg (the same size as the 2016 and 2017 Kickr), and you’ll have to supply your own cassette.
+Wahoo's Kickr Core sits in the just under the brand's flagship direct-drive Kickr model.
+It's quite a bit cheaper and the main differences are the lack of folding legs, height adjustment, the slightly smaller flywheel at 12lbs / 5.4kg (the same size as the 2016 and 2017 Kickr), and you’ll have to supply your own cassette.

 What the Kickr does offer is universal training app compatibility, 1800-watts of electromagnetic resistance, a simulated grade topping out at 16-per cent and claims of a +/- 2-per cent power accuracy.
 Once you've installed your cassette, it works with quick release, and thru-axle rear ends and offers smooth transitions in resistance and a surprisingly realistic road feel.

 Elite Direto XR